 Background

 When collecting points and miles, it’s always a good idea to have a general idea of what points are worth.
 Let’s say, for example, that you have the opportunity to either earn 1,000 Hyatt points or 2,000 Hilton points.
 Which should you go for?
 If you don’t know what the points are worth, you’d likely go for the Hilton points.
-But, in our analyses we’ve found Hyatt points to be worth over three times as much as Hilton points.
+But, in our analyses, we’ve found Hyatt points to be worth over four times as much as Hilton points.
 Therefore, on average, 1,000 Hyatt points are worth considerably more than 2,000 Hilton points.
 In this post, you’ll find our best current estimate of the value of Hilton points.

 Methodology